rbatllet/private-blockchain/docs/reference/API_GUIDE.md

 // Get blocks within a time range (memory-efficient, max 10K results) public List<Block> getBlocksByTimeRange(LocalDateTime startTime, LocalDateTime endTime) {
     // Returns blocks with timestamps between startTime and endTime (limited to 10,000 results)
-    // For more control, use: blockDAO.getBlocksByTimeRangePaginated(start, end, offset, limit) }
+    // For more control, use: blockchain.getBlocksByTimeRangePaginated(start, end, offset, limit) }

 // Get the total number of blocks